 - The incremental refresh is inevitable when dealing with massive datasets with billions of rows that do not fit into our data model in Power BI Desktop.
 Remember, Power BI uses in-memory data processing engine; therefore, it is improbable that our local machine can handle importing billions of rows of data into the memory

-Now that we understand what incremental refresh is, let us see how it works in Power BI.
+Now that we understand the basic concepts of the incremental refresh, let us see how it works in Power BI.

 Implementing Incremental Refresh Policies with Power BI Desktop

 We currently can configure incremental refresh in the Power BI Desktop and in Dataflows contained in a Premium Workspace.
-In this blog post, we look at the incremental refresh implementation within the Power BI Desktop.
+This blog post looks at the incremental refresh implementation within the Power BI Desktop.

 How to Implement Incremental Refresh